ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 <sub><sup><i>And yes, there's a dark mode!</i></sup></sub>

-Glide doesn't just pull the transaction data, but that's what's best suited to display in Glide.
+Glide can display more than just transaction data, but that's what's best suited to display for a mobile device for my purposes.
 Many of the other Tiller templates are Google Sheets-specific graphs and formulae which don't translate as well.

 Glide can also display the other transaction information Tiller has after clicking on the row.
 This is configured in the Properties pane on the right-hand side of the screen in Glide: